-HOW TO RECEIVE A JUBILEE INDULGENCE
+HOW TO RECEIVE A PLENARY INDULGENCE

 Pilgrimage